If you have an idea for a project but need money to develop or maintain your efforts, here are possible opportunities for funding:

 - Native landscaping at Sontag Hall and Frary/Brackett

-- Shower timers installed in residence halls
+- Shower timers for residence halls

 Environmental Quality Committee